awsdocs/aws-organizations-docs/doc_source/orgs_introduction.md

 **AWS Command Line Tools**
 With the AWS command line tools, you can issue commands at your system's command line to perform AWS Organizations and AWS tasks\.
 Working with the command line can be faster and more convenient than using the console\.
 The command line tools also are useful if you want to build scripts that perform AWS tasks\.
-AWS provides two sets of command line tools: the [AWS Command Line Interface](https://aws.amazon.com/cli/) \(AWS CLI\) and the [AWS Tools for Windows PowerShell](https://aws.amazon.com/powershell/)\.
+AWS provides two sets of command line tools:
++  [AWS Command Line Interface](https://aws.amazon.com/cli/) \(AWS CLI\)\.
 For information about installing and using the AWS CLI, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.
++  [AWS Tools for Windows PowerShell](https://aws.amazon.com/powershell/)\.
 For information about installing and using the Tools for Windows PowerShell, see the [AWS Tools for Windows PowerShell User Guide](https://docs.aws.amazon.com/powershell/latest/userguide/)\.

 **AWS SDKs**
 The AWS SDKs consist of libraries and sample code for various programming languages and platforms \(for example, Java, Python, Ruby, \.NET, iOS, and Android\)\.
 The SDKs take care of tasks such as cryptographically signing requests, managing errors, and retrying requests automatically\.
 For more information about the AWS SDKs, including how to download and install them, see [Tools for Amazon Web Services](https://aws.amazon.com/tools/#sdk)\.